bryan-bmf/my-vinyl-collection/README.md

 # Mi Bellonera

-A web app to catalog my vinyl collection created with using React and AWS.
+A web app to catalog my vinyl collection created using React and AWS.

 ## Table of contents
 * [General info](#general-info)